If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Gonorrhoea can also be passed from mother to baby during birth but can be treated during pregnancy with antibiotics.

-Taking the swabs may be slightly uncomfortable but should not be painful.
 Men may be asked to provide a urine sample – the clinic will advise you.

 If there is a high chance that you have gonorrhoea (for example if your partner has tested positive), you may be given treatment before the results are back.